 Employees must establish that their employers’ valid reasons for firing them are just a pretext for discrimination or are coupled with a discriminatory motivation if they are presented with evidence by their employers.
 This moves the burden of proof from the employer to the employee.

-The first stage under the McDonnell Douglas framework can be established if an employee who is a person of color (a protected class) and qualified for a job is dismissed and replaced by a white employee.
+The first stage under the McDonnell Douglas framework can be established if, for example, an employee who is a person of color (a protected class) and qualified for a job is dismissed and replaced by a white employee.
 When an employer claims the employee was dismissed because of delay, the employee must prove that this is only a pretext to discriminate.

 Direct evidence is evidence without any presumptions that establishes discrimination.
 A remark, a written document, or an e-mail can be considered direct proof.
 There is very little concrete evidence to support claims of employment discrimination.
 It’s rare when an employer e-mails an employee to inform her that she’s being let go because she’s a woman.
 If that’s the case, it’s proof of workplace discrimination.